Episode 20 – Tea ladies

 Episode 4 – And a bottle of rum

 Do you know whether the sun is over the yard arm yet, or what it means to be three sheets to the wind?
 Join us as we cruise the high seas of nautical drinking idioms.

 Episode 3 – Haters Gonna

 We roast that old chestnut about the grandmother who sucks eggs.
-This episode features two well-worn phrases Olivia and Helen just hate.
+This episode features two well-worn phrases that Olivia and Helen just hate.

 Episode 2 – What a treat!

 Here at the Expressionists we love eating and idioms just about equally.
 But what could 'putting your foot in it' and 'giving short shrift' possibly have to do with food?
 Listen in to find out!